MicrosoftDocs/power-platform/power-platform/alm/extend-pipelines.md

 :::image type="content" source="media/pipelines-triggers.png" alt-text="Pipelines triggers in Power Automate":::

+## Action
-After running the desired predeployment logic in cloud flows, use the **Perform an unbound action** named **UpdatePreDeploymentStepStatus** to proceed or fail the deployment.
+After running the desired predeployment logic in cloud flows, use the **Perform an unbound action** named **UpdatePreDeploymentStepStatus**.
+Set **PreDeploymentStepStatus** to 20 for completing and 30 for failing the deployment.
+- **Pending** (10) = State until marked as completed or failed.
+- **Completed** (20) = Deployment will proceed.
+- **Failed** (30) = Reject the deployment.
+It won't proceed and status will be set to failed.
+Comments can be provided to indicate the reason for rejection.

 :::image type="content" source="media/pipelines-approval-flow.png" alt-text="Pipelines approvals":::

+## Event details
+The below tables indicate inputs and outputs for each event.
+Output parameters can be used within subsequent steps of a cloud flow.
 #### Deployment requested step

 | Event | Request Parameters  | Output Parameters | Comments |